Make French Vanilla Ice Cream at Home

 What should I do if the custard curdles or splits while cooking?

 Remove from heat immediately and whisk vigorously while adding a little cold cream or milk to cool and smooth the mixture.
-Strain through a fine-mesh sieve to remove any cooked bits, then chill thoroughly before churning.
+Strain through a fine‑mesh sieve to remove any cooked bits, then chill thoroughly before churning.
+The texture may be slightly thinner but the result will still be tasty.

 When should I add mix‑ins like cookies, chocolate, or fruit swirls?

 Add solid mix‑ins in the last few minutes of churning so they distribute evenly without turning soggy.
-For fruit swirls, fold in gently after churning and before final freezing to keep distinct ribbons of flavor.
+For fruit swirls, fold gently after churning and before final freezing to keep distinct ribbons of flavor.

 Any tips for scooping straight from the freezer?